Nexmo/station/_partials/reusable/create-a-nexmo-application.md

 ### How to create a Messages and Dispatch application using the Dashboard

-You can create Messages and Dispatch applications in the [Dashboard](https://dashboard.nexmo.com/applications/new).
+You can create Messages and Dispatch applications in the [Dashboard](https://dashboard.nexmo.com/applications).

 To create your application using the Dashboard:

-1. Under Messages and Dispatch in the Dashboard, click [Create an application](https://dashboard.nexmo.com/applications/new).
+1. Under [Applications](https://dashboard.nexmo.com/applications) in the Dashboard, click the **Create a new application** button.

 2. Under **Name**, enter the Application name.
 Choose a name for ease of future reference.